1jour1vin

 Winemaking

 Sorting and destemming.
 Cold pre-fermentation maceration, followed by alcoholic fermentation in temperature-controlled truncated-cone wooden vats.
 Maceration lasts 3 to 5 weeks, depending on the vintage.
-Natural malolactic fermentation in new demi-muids (600-liter barrels) that have been used for two vintages.
+Natural malolactic fermentation in new or two-year-old demi-muids (600-liter barrels).

 Livestock farming